microsoftgraph/msgraph-sdk-powershell/src/ManagedTenants/ManagedTenants/docs/v1.0-beta/Update-MgTenantRelationshipManagedTenantCloudPcDevice.md

 ```

 ### -ProvisioningPolicyId
-The provisioning policy identifier for the cloud PC.
+The provisioning policy identifier for the cloud PC device.
 Required.
 Read-only.